Joy of Life (TV series): Production

 Principal photography commenced in January 2018 and the entire filming wrapped up in August 2018.
 A second season was announced in 2020, while Tencent Pictures, Xinli Media and China Reading Film and Television later announced the project would go live in the fourth quarter of 2021.
-In October 2021, Disney announced that they would be involved in producing the second season of Joy of Life with New Classics Media, and that this season would be a prequel to the first season.
+In October 2021, Disney announced that they would be involved in producing the second season of Joy of Life with New Classics Media, and referred to it as a "prequel" although the second season actually follows directly on from the first.